daattali/beautiful-jekyll/_posts/2019-02-17-Hyperparameter-Tuning -Alternating-Least-Squares-Recommender-System.md

     Directory changed successfully /PythonRecommenderSystem

-The Digital Music review dataset from the Amazon product dataset used in this work can be found [here](http://jmcauley.ucsd.edu/data/amazon/links.html)
+The Digital Music review dataset from the Amazon product dataset used in this work can be found in this link [here](http://jmcauley.ucsd.edu/data/amazon/links.html)
-.This dataset contains didgital music reviews and metadata from Amazon, including 142.8 million reviews spanning May 1996 - July 2014.
+.
+This dataset contains didgital music reviews and metadata from Amazon, including 142.8 million reviews spanning May 1996 - July 2014.
-This dataset includes reviews (ratings, text, helpfulness votes), product metadata (descriptions, category information, price, brand, and image features), and links (also viewed/also bought graphs).The discription of the dataset is as follows: reviewerID - ID of the reviewer, e.g. A2SUAM1J3GNN3B asin - ID of the product, e.g. 0000013714 reviewerName - name of the reviewer
+This dataset includes reviews (ratings, text, helpfulness votes), product metadata ( descriptions, category information, price, brand, and image features), and links (also viewed/also bought graphs).
+The discription of the dataset is as follows: reviewerID - ID of the reviewer, e.g. A2SUAM1J3GNN3B asin - ID of the product, e.g. 0000013714 reviewerName - name of the reviewer